-- Employee taking more leave than is accrued
+- Employee taking more leave than is accrued;

-- Employee with unpaid earnings
+- Employee with unpaid earnings;

-- Employee with negative earnings amount
+- Employee with negative earnings amount;

-- Pending leave requests
+- Pending leave requests;

-- Leave request extends past pay run dates
+- Leave request extends past pay run dates;

-- Leave request ends before pay run dates
+- Leave request ends before pay run dates.

 It is important to note here that special attention should be made to what warnings are selected or not as it may have some impact to the pay run, specifically leave and expense requests.
-This article discusses how leave and expense requests are treated in automated pay runs.
+This article discusses how leave and expenses requests are treated in automated pay runs.

 The other setting on this screen is to select the users that will need to be notified: